-Nelson encompasses three national parks, stunning beaches and a vibrant art scene.
-This laid back region showcases many attractions and activities that are sure to delight.
+Nelson Tasman has three national parks, stunning beaches and a vibrant art scene.
+This laid-back region has many attractions and activities for everyone.

-Within 90 minutes’ drive of Nelson are three national parks each with a distinct look and feel.
-Abel Tasman National Park is home to stretches of golden sandy beaches, turquoise blue coastline and some of the region’s most popular hikes.
-Kahurangi National Park is the backdrop for many scenes from the Lord of the Rings movie trilogy, and it proudly showcases a stunning variety of native plants and wildlife.
+Within 90 minutes’ drive of Nelson are three national parks, each with a distinct look and feel.
+Abel Tasman National Park is home to stretches of golden sandy beaches, turquoise blue coastline and one of New Zealand’s Great Walks, the Abel Tasman Coast Track.
+Kahurangi National Park is the backdrop for many scenes from the Lord of the Rings and Hobbit movie trilogies, and it proudly showcases a stunning variety of native plants and wildlife.
 Nelson Lakes National Park is home to the crystal waters of Lake Rotoiti and an abundance of protected native bush.

 When disembarking on Main Wharf South, there is pedestrian access onto Wakefield Quay.
 From here it is approximately 10 minutes' walk into the city.

 From all other wharves, the port shuttle is required to exit the port.

 The Nelson i-SITE Visitor Information Centre is a great place to obtain maps and information about the region.
 It is located on the corner of Trafalgar and Halifax Streets in the central City.

 Nelson City's many attractions, shops and restaurants are easily accessible on foot.